GluuFederation/docs-ce-prod/3.1.2/source/developer-guide/script-debugging.md

-# Remote custom script debugging
+# Remote Custom Script Debugging
 The following guide will explain how to debug [custom interception scripts](../admin-guide/custom-script.md).

-## Prepare Eclipse.
+## Prepare Eclipse

   1. Install the PyDev Eclispe plugin from the Eclipse Markeplace
   1. Open Debug perspective